tclahr/uac-docs/docs/artifacts.md

 **_Accepted values:_** _non-negative integer_

 The minimum size of a file to search (in bytes).
 Any files smaller than this will be ignored.
 This option works the same way as find's -size option.
-Note that `file_type` must be set to `f`.

 ```yaml
 version: 1.0